 Sustainable Development at the Northern Ireland Assembly

-A Sustainable Development Policy Statement was introduced in December 2009, which sets out the Commission’s aspirations to operate more sustainably.
+The Sustainable Development Policy was introduced in December 2009, which sets out the Commission’s aspirations to operate more sustainably.
 This policy is reviewed on a yearly basis to ensure that it is still suitable and sufficient.

-To support the Policy Statement, Sustainable Development targets have been set to enhance existing responsible business practice for 2015
+To support the Policy, Sustainable Development targets have been set.

-An Environmental Policy Statement was also published in July 2010 which outlines the Commission’s commitment to continual improvement, complying with all environmental legislation and to reduce and prevent pollution where possible.
+An Environmental Policy Statement was also published which outlines the Commission’s commitment to continual improvement, complying with all environmental legislation and to reduce and prevent pollution where possible.